theheking/intro-to-r/content/extras1_advancedvisualisation.md

 1. We should order it in ascending order of sleep
 2. The number of variables per group is different across the different diets and this unevenness is ugly

 In order to fix the first problem, this is where factors come back in.
+It turns out we'll need an extra package `forcats`.
+This is loaded automatically if you load `tidyverse` at the very beginning instead of `tidyr`, `dplyr` and `ggplot2` separately.
+However, this will also load a lot of packages you may not necessarily need, so I usually prefer to just load required packages.

 ```
 library('forcats')